Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Impacts of the Energy Transition on Load Limits in Low-Voltage Grids

 \subsection{Simulation Input Data}

-Building on the values reported in \autoref{tab:energy-transition-pathways}, the missing projections for public charging points, \acp{EV}, rooftop solar \ac{PV}, and heat pumps were first completed via linear interpolation and extrapolation.
-For the year 2025, each of the three energy transition pathways was anchored to the baseline scenario, i.e., the empirically observed value.
+Building on the values in \autoref{tab:energy-transition-pathways}, intermediate years were completed via linear interpolation and the 2025 column is anchored to the empirically observed baseline.
 Subsequently, existing load profiles were compiled for public \cite{en16062619} and private charging infrastructure \cite{privatelastprofile}, rooftop solar \ac{PV} generation \cite{PFENNINGER20161251,STAFFELL20161224}, households \cite{haushaltslastprofil}, and heat pumps \cite{waermepumpelastprofil}.
 These load profiles were harmonized to represent a full non-leap year (365 days) at a 15‑minute temporal resolution.
 This results in 35,040 intervals, each associated with an average load in kW for the respective 15‑minute period.